 When you become aware that you have an injury claim, it is important to act quickly.
 Yes, it is true that the statute of limitations in most cases allows you to file a lawsuit within two years of your injury (sometimes longer).
 Nevertheless, there are many benefits to filing your claim as soon as you have gathered enough evidence to support it.

-If you have suffered an on-the-job injury in Fairfax County, Virginia, call us at (703) 498-2928 or simply contact us online for a free initial consultation with our highly skilled Fairfax workers compensation attorneys.
+If you have suffered an on-the-job injury in Northern Virginia contact us online for a free initial consultation with our highly skilled Northern Virginia workers compensation attorneys.
 We serve clients from Mantua, Kent Gardens, Greenbriar, and Mosby Woods, to name a few local neighborhoods where many of our former clients reside.
 And remember: if you don’t win your case, your total legal fees from us will be zero.